-Ice Painting with coloured ice pops requires 4 basic supplies:
+Ice Painting with colored ice pops requires 4 basic supplies:

 - popsicle mould

-- paper (water colour paper is excellent but any kind of paper will do)
+- paper (water color paper is excellent but any kind of paper will do)

 You’ll want to prepare your ice paints at least a day in advance so they’ll be well-frozen.

 Fill your popsicle moulds with water, and a couple of drops of food coloring to section of the popsicle tray.